 Is Betting on Fantasy Sports Legal in Michigan?

-Companies offering fantasy sports will now have to pay a licence fee and submit to the regulation of the state, in exchange for offering fully legal fantasy sports.
+Companies offering fantasy sports will now have to pay a license fee and submit to the regulation of the state, in exchange for offering fully legal fantasy sports.

 Michigan’s legalization of fantasy sports can be considered very positive for the future of sports betting.

 Is There No Deposit Sports Betting in Michigan?